swyxio/swyxdotio/content/writing/technical/narrow-waists.md

 ## When do they die?

 Quite relevant is the Newspaper/Yellow Pages example - Narrow Waists seem to have a deadlock dual network effect going on that is quite unbreakable, but nothing lasts forever.
 When do Narrow Waists fall?

+Notes:

+- Ben Thompson on [Integration and Monopoly](https://stratechery.com/2019/integration-and-monopoly/) (MSFT vs AAPL + GOOGL)
+  - integration provides for a superior user experience
+  - integration maximizes the likelihood of success for new products
+  - integration is incredibly profitable because it is, from a money-making perspective, a monopoly: Apple devices are the only ones that run iOS.